guilindner/sediUtils/README.md

 ---

-Add the velocity from file U to the velocity field Ub, ignoring values lower than 0.001 in any component:
+Add the velocity from file U to the velocity field Ub, using the setField to define a box:
 ```
-python sediUtils.py -i Ub -s U -t 0.001
+python sediUtils.py -i Ub -s U
 ```

 ---